Skip to main content

 6. Document Complex Logic: Add comments explaining the flow

-7. Consider State Management: Chains may trigger state transitions
+7. Consider State Management: Chains may trigger state activations

 public class FormAutomation {